Lumbar Disc Herniation

 When should I call my doctor?

-- You have numbness in one or both of your legs.
+- You have numbness in one or both legs.

 - You have low back pain while resting.

 - You have trouble moving one or both legs.

 - You begin leaking urine or bowel movement.

 - Your pain gets worse, even after you take your pain medicine.